Guohua-Diaz/portfolio/README.md

 ## How To Use

 - Clone this repo
+- Install npm modules
+$npm install
 - Compile
-- Run locally use command from gitbash:
+- Run locally use command from git-bash:
 $npm run dev
 - Deploy to surge
 #$npm run deploy